-If your complaint is suitable for mediation and all the parties agree to take part in a mediation, you will be given a date for a mediation session three to four weeks after the case conference.
-A mediation will be held at a venue which is most convenient for all the parties.
+If your complaint is suitable for mediation you will be given a date for a mediation session three to four weeks after the case conference.
+A mediation will be held at a venue which is most convenient for all parties.

 The mediation is a confidential, informal meeting where an experienced mediator helps you and the person you have complained against (the respondent) come to an agreement.

-If either party does not want to have a mediation, or your complaint is not suitable for mediation, you will need to prepare your case for a hearing.
+If your complaint is not suitable for mediation, you will need to prepare your case for a hearing.

 If there is no mediation, or the complaint is not resolved by mediation, a timetable will be given for you to file and serve relevant documents.
 Those documents will include statement or affidavits from witnesses.